thinkinglabs/citcon-europe-2019-ghent/README.md

 ### By train from Brussels Airport

-For those arriving by plane in _Brussels Airport_.
+For those arriving by plane at _Brussels Airport_.

 [Brussels Airport has a railway station](https://www.brusselsairport.be/en/passengers/access-parking/train) with connections to the main Belgian cities of which Ghent.
 The train station is located directly under the departures and